vk22006/cpp-concepts/Cpp-foreign-function-interfaces/README.md

 # How to compile files for FFI

-In this case, we use Python as a frontend and C as a backend.
-You can use C++ as backend using `extern "C"` to write C-style code.
-We use the ctypes library in Python, which allows us to incorporate C-style programming into Python.
+Here, we use Python as a frontend and C as a backend.
+We use the ctypes library in Python, which allows us to bind C-style programming in Python.
+This is an old-fashioned way of binding C/C++ into Python.
 This library gathers information from the .dll file and executes the method in Python.
 To do this, follow these steps:

 1. Write your C++ code and compile it to create a .dll (Dynamic Link Library); in this case, no need for main()